manishpawar662/LibPro/README.md

 ## Contributing:

 - Contributions are welcome!
 To contribute to LibPro, follow these steps:
-- 1.Fork the repository.
+- Fork the repository.
-- 2.Create a new branch for your feature or bug fix:
+- Create a new branch for your feature or bug fix:
-- 3.git checkout -b feature/my-feature
+- git checkout -b feature/my-feature
-- 4.Commit your changes and push them to your fork.
+- Commit your changes and push them to your fork.
-- 5.Create a pull request to the main branch of the original repositor
+- Create a pull request to the main branch of the original repositor

 ## TOUR